shopsys/shopsys/upgrade/UPGRADE-v9.1.1-dev.md

 - Frontend API: correctly inherited base type in `AdvertCodeDecorator`, `AdvertImageDecorator`, `ProductPriceDecorator` types ([#2222](https://github.com/shopsys/shopsys/pull/2222))
   - if you extended `Advert` type, you can remove duplicate definitions in `AdvertCode` and `AdvertImage` types
   - if you extended `Price` type, you can remove duplicate definitions in `ProductPrice` type

+- update phpstan/phpstan to the latest version ([#2241](https://github.com/shopsys/shopsys/pull/2241))
+  - see #project-base-diff to update your project